inrupt/artifact-generator/README.md

 # The relationship between LIT-generated source code artifacts and RDF vocabularies

-Source code artifacts (e.g. Java JARs, Node modules, C# assemblies, etc.) can be generated from any RDF vocabularies, or collections of multiple vocabularies.
-For example, in the case of Java, a single generated Java JAR may contain multiple Java Classes, with each Class representing the 'terms' (i.e. the Classes, Properties or Literals) within a single RDF vocabulary.
-In other words, each Java Class within that JAR would define static constants for each of the defined terms within the corresponding RDF vocabulary.
+Source code artifacts (e.g. Java JARs, Node modules, C# assemblies, etc.) can be generated from individual RDF vocabularies, or from collections of multiple RDF vocabularies.
+For example, in the case of Java, a single generated Java JAR may contain multiple Java Classes, with each Class representing the 'terms' (i.e. the Classes, Properties and Literals) within a single RDF vocabulary.
+In other words, each Java Class within that JAR would define static constants for each of the defined terms within a corresponding RDF vocabulary.

-For example, perhaps the single most important and widely used vocabulary today is Schema.org, from Google, Mircosoft, Yaoo and Yandex.
+Perhaps the single most important, and widely used, vocabulary today is Schema.org, from Google, Mircosoft, Yaoo and Yandex.
 The official RDF for Schema.org is defined here: https://schema.org/version/latest/schema.ttl.

-But any individual or company is free to use the LIT Artifact Generator to generate their own source code artifacts to represent the terms defined in Schema.org.
+But any individual or company is completely free to use the LIT Artifact Generator (or any other generator!) to generate their own source code artifacts to represent the terms defined in Schema.org.
 And of course, they are also free to use the LIT Artifact Generator to generate source code artifacts (e.g. a Java JAR containing Java classes) that represent any available RDF vocabularies, including their own, purely internal and properitary vocabularies.

 So in summary, any individual or company is completely free to define their own RDF vocabularies.
 Likeswise, any individual or company is completely free